marko-js/marko/packages/marko/docs/marko-json.md

 }
 ```

-> **⚠️ Note:** Compiler hooks are currently undocumented: avoid using them.
+> **Note**: Compiler hooks are currently undocumented: avoid using them.
 The compiler API is overhauled in Marko 5, and will be documented once that transition is complete.

 ## Shorthands